Ninja-Squad/ninja-squad.github.com/_posts/2017-07-14-what-is-new-angular-4.3.md

 # Summary

-That's all for this release!
-The focus was mainly on fixing bugs in animations, and the team is also working on the internals as you can see with the compiler, but also with the build system (using [Bazel](https://bazel.build/)).

-The next release will be 5.0, and will have tons of interesting stuff, like the new Http module, with a simplified API!
+That's all for this release: the next important one will be 5.0!

 In the meantime, all our materials ([ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!